sequenceiq/blog/source/_posts/2014-08-22-announcing-periscope.markdown

 ### High level technical details

-When we have started to work on Periscope we checked different solutions - and we quickly realized that there are no such products available.
+When we have started to work on Periscope we checked different solutions - and we quickly realized that there are no open source solutions available.
 Apache YARN in general, and the scheduler API's in particular have solved few of the issues we had - and they have certainly bring some level of SLA to Hadoop.
-At [SequenceIQ](https://sequenceiq.com) we run all our different applications in YARN - and when we decided to create a heuristic scheduler we new from beginning that it has to be built on the functionality given by YARN.
+At [SequenceIQ](https://sequenceiq.com) we run all our different applications on YARN - and when we decided to create a heuristic scheduler we new from very beginning that it has to be built on the functionality given by YARN.
-In order to create the scheduler we had to contribute code to YARN, Hadoop and Ambari - and were trying to add all the low level features directly into the YARN codebase.
+In order to create Periscope we had to contribute code to YARN, Hadoop and Ambari - and were trying to add all the low level features directly into the YARN codebase.
-Periscope has a [REST API](http://docs.periscope.apiary.io/) and supports pluggable SLA rules described in YAML format.
+Periscope has a [REST API](http://docs.periscope.apiary.io/) and supports pluggable SLA policies.
-We will follow up with technical details in coming blog posts, so make sure you subscribe to on of our channels.
+We will follow up with technical details in coming blog posts, so make sure you subscribe to on of our social channels.

 ### Resources